-All sales performance templates should have a space for employee and manager information like name, title, signature, date and department.
-This is important because sales performance reviews are submitted to HR and become part of the sales professional’s employment record.
+All sales performance templates should have a space for employee and manager information like name, title, signature, date, and department.
+This is important because sales performance reviews are submitted to human resources and become part of the sales professional’s employment record.
 Not including this information can lead to a team member not receiving their raise or credit for the hard work they’ve done.

 Goals & Achievements

 All performance reviews should have goals and actual achievements.
 Goals should be SMART: specific, measurable, attainable, relevant, and timely.
 A space for goals needs to be in the performance review template so that agreed-upon goals are documented and compared to actual achievements.
 For instance, if your goal is to generate $17 million in revenue by year-end, this should be documented on the performance review.

 In addition to goals, you’ll also need to measure key attributes for your sales team.
 For instance, if it’s critical for pipelines to be updated or for all opportunities to be tracked in your CRM, or for your sales team to have a positive, can-do attitude, your sales team’s adherence to these attributes is something that should be documented and measured.

 Sales performance review templates must have a space for feedback.
 It is important for individuals on your sales team to know what your thoughts are on their performance, whether it’s through commentary or ratings.
 Feedback should give details on what you thought of their performance compared to benchmarks.